grame-cncm/digraph/README.md

 The method `add()` can be used to add individual nodes like in `add('D')` or connections `add('A','B')`.
 In this case, the involved nodes are automatically added to the graph.
 There is no need to add them individually.

-By default the value of the connection is 0.
+By default, the value of the connection is 0.
 To create a connection with a different value use: `add('A','B',3)`.
 If multiple connections between two nodes are created, only the connection with the smallest value is kept.

 It is also possible to `add()` a whole graph with all its nodes and connections.
 For example if `g1` and `g2` are two graphs, then: